Here's What to Know Before Cashing In Your 401(k)

 When you file your tax return, you will include the amount of the 401(k) plan that is cashed in as income, along with other sources of income.
-It flows into your tax return on the first page and based on your total income and deductions, you will either owe additional tax or get a refund.
+It flows into your tax return on the first page, and, based on your total income and deductions, you will either owe additional tax or receive a refund.

 Your Age Matters

-If you are between age 55 and 59 1/2 you may be able to avoid the 10% penalty tax if you terminated employment no earlier than the year you turned 55.
-I call this the age 55 401(k) withdrawal provision.
+If you are between age 55 and 59 1/2, you may be able to avoid the 10% penalty tax if you terminated employment no earlier than the year you turned 55.
+This is called the age 55 401(k) withdrawal provision.

-If you are over age 59 1/2 any amounts you withdraw from your 401(k) plan will be subject to income taxes, but not penalty taxes.
+If you are over age 59 1/2, any amount you withdraw from your 401(k) plan will be subject to income taxes but not penalty taxes.

-Sometimes a signature from an HR person or plan administrator at the firm that you were employed by will be required.
-If you worked for a smaller company you may have to take this paperwork to them or contact them yourself to get this done.
-If you worked for a large company this is often handled by the investment company that offers the investment choices inside the 401(k) plan.
+Sometimes a signature from an HR person or plan administrator from the firm at which you were employed will be required.
+If you worked for a smaller company, you may have to take this paperwork to them or contact them yourself to get this done.
+If you worked for a large company, this is often handled by the investment company that offers the investment choices inside the 401(k) plan.

-Sometimes it can feel like your former employer is making it difficult for you to get the money out of your 401(k) plan but there are strict rules your employer must follow and they must have all the proper paperwork to distribute your money.
+Sometimes it can feel like your former employer is making it difficult for you to cash in your 401(k) plan, but there are strict rules your employer must follow, and they must have all of the proper paperwork to distribute your money.